Get Lost in Nature at Myakka River State Park

 Wildflowers

-If you visit the park in May and June, the yellow flowers will be in full bloom covering the meadows and forest floors.
-As a matter of fact, that was the highlight of the visit for us.
+As we looked across the fields, the yellow flowers covered the meadows and forest floors.
+That was the highlight of the visit for us.
 Coreopsis, commonly known as tickseed, is the official state of Florida Wildflower.
-As the dry season gives way to the summer storms, Coreopsis covers the rolling field with bright yellow blossoms.
+As the dry season surrenders to the summer storms, Coreopsis covers the rolling field with bright yellow blossoms.

 The Coreopsis bloom is a beautiful sight to see.
-Park Rangers say they have many requests for photo shoots for weddings and senior high school pictures.
+Park Rangers say they have many requests for photo shoots.

 Wildlife